Clementine696/Secondo_Web/README.md

 - Modeling database, creating API, use API on front-end.

 # About this project
-- This is ecommerce project about selling second-hand product.
+- This is e-commerce project about selling second-hand product.
 - Users can sign up to sell products by adding their own products to the website.
 - Users can buy the selling product from website.